 The periodic adjustment of U.S. inflation-linked securities generally is tied to the Consumer Price Index ("CPI"), which is calculated monthly by the U.S. Bureau of Labor Statistics.
 The CPI is a measurement of changes in the cost of living, made up of components such as housing, food, transportation and energy.
 Inflation-linked securities issued by a foreign government are generally adjusted to reflect a comparable country or regional inflation measure calculated by that government.
 There can be no assurance that the CPI or any foreign inflation index will accurately measure the real rate of inflation in the prices of goods and services.
-Moreover, there can be no assurance that the rate of inflation in the principal amount of an inflation-linked security will be considered taxable ordinary income, even though investors do not receive their principal until maturity.
+Moreover, there can be no assurance that the rate of inflation in a foreign country will be correlated to the rate of inflation in the United States.
+Any increase in the principal amount of an inflation-linked security will be considered taxable ordinary income, even though investors do not receive their principal until maturity.